0x7061/vim-go-runtime/README.md

   ```
   Simply ignore this.
 This is a gruvbox submodule error in amix' repository (from which we use the base vimrc config).
 This setup even includes gruvbox with the vim-colorschemes plugin.

-2. "I'm getting a YouCompleteMe error after running the install script"
+2. **I'm getting a YouCompleteMe error after running the install script**

   ```
   ycm_client_support.[so|pyd|dll] and ycm_core.[so|pyd|dll] not detected;